cstdvd/lz77/README.md

 Lempel, Ziv Encoding and Decoding

 ## Description
-LZ77 is a lossless data compression algorithms published by Abraham Lempel and Jacob Ziv in 1977.
+LZ77 is a lossless data compression algorithm published by Abraham Lempel and Jacob Ziv in 1977.
 It is a dictionary coder and maintains a sliding window during compression.